microsoft/WhatTheHack/xxx-OpenAIOnAzure/README.md

-# What The Hack - OpenAIOnAzure
+# What The Hack - Integrating OpenAI on Microsoft Azure

 ## Introduction